Aletheios/v-drag-drop/README.md

 **Minimalistic drag & drop directives for [Vue.js 2](https://vuejs.org/)**

-Designed to encapsulate some of the peculiarities of the Drag & Drop API and make it easier to use with Vue.js.
+Designed to encapsulate some of the peculiarities of the native Drag & Drop API and make it easier to use with Vue.js.
+Also adds some handy features like namespaces.

 ## Table of Contents